 With Ben Thatcher on drums (also sounding MASSIVE), Mike Kerr takes up bass and vocals, and with a truly smart rig achieves an incredible sound that fills in the gap that most guitarists leave bare.

-Notably, the use of short scale basses certainly helps out with the tone, but with such a requirement for drive the pickups have also got to be considered, as has the general feel of the instrument for such an energetic performance.
+Notably, the use of short-scale basses certainly helps out with the tone, but with such a requirement for a drive, the pickups have also got to be considered, as has the general feel of the instrument for such an energetic performance.

 Taking a look at a heap of videos, interviews and photos online, we can see that the mainstays of Mike’s collection are as follows.

-- Fender Starcaster Bass – a stunning bass guitar complete with F holes.
+Fender Starcaster Bass – a stunning bass guitar complete with F holes.
 Mike’s choice has a lovely black finish, but he’s also been seen playing a beautiful pearl white version too.
-If you want to buy one new, the going price is £815.

 If you listen to any live performance, you’ll notice a really clear definition between the ‘guitar’ tones and the bass notes.
-In our opinion this is the real clever part, and probably also the part of the sound that makes people assume there’s a backing track playing the bass.
+In our opinion, this is the really clever part, and probably also the part of the sound that makes people assume there’s a backing track playing the bass.